 What is the name of SPF in Asian sunscreens?

-If you choose Asian sunscreen.
+If you choose Asian product.
 The PA+ is a scale of sun protection levels that was developed in Japan.
-It shows how well the sunscreen protects against UVA radiation.
+It shows how well it protects against UVA radiation.
 PA+ is a low level of protection against A-rays, PA++ is medium and PA++ is very high.

 Brand “eltaMD” offers a Facial Sunscreen.
-This zinc oxide facial sunscreen with broad – spectrum coverage protects against UVA and UVB rays from the sun.
-This Facial Sunscreen has SPF 46 for sensitive or acne-prone skin.
+This zinc oxide facial spray with broad – spectrum coverage protects against UVA and UVB rays from the sun.
+It has SPF 46 for sensitive or acne-prone skin.

 Brand “Neutrogena” offers a Sunscreen Lotion.
-This lightweight sunscreen is fast-absorbing with Dry-Touch technology for a non-greasy, matte finish and is formulated with Helioplex for superior sun protection for your skin.
+It is fast-absorbing with Dry-Touch technology for a non-greasy, matte finish and is formulated with Helioplex for superior sun protection for your skin.
 The lotion has SPF 70 that helps defend against the signs of sun and decrease the risk of skin cancer when used as directed.

 Brand “Sun Bum” offers a Sunscreen Lotion.
-This sunscreen delivers UVA/UVB protection and is packed with vitamin E. Oil-free, water-resistant and reef friendly SPF 30 Lotion is great for all skin types.
+It delivers UVA/UVB protection and is packed with vitamin E. Oil-free, water-resistant and reef friendly SPF 30 Lotion is great for all skin types.